lidofinance/lido-improvement-proposals/LIPS/lip-30.md

 Overcollaterization is controlled with the appropriately chosen `RR` and `FRT` values to allow fine-grainted control:
 - block new minting requests when the `RR` threshold breached
 - allow force rebalance to be made by the protocol when the `FRT` threshold breached

+### Collateral updates

+TODO: `RR` and `FRT` values should be chosen to:
+- address slashing risks according to the approved level
+- have a reasonable time offset between mint capacity exhaustion due to breaching `RR` and force-rebalance activation due to `FRT`
+- account for the oracle report cadence and asynchronous nature of the report delivery

+### Oracle tamper resistance

+TODO: continues quorum-enforced sumbission + on-chain sanity‑checker pattern.

+### Isolation

+TODO: staking vault bug cannot drain Lido Core supply; worst case, staking vault’s own `TV` is lost and its stETH mints halt.

 ### stETH redemptions risk